bbshih/pinterest_contest/README.md

 # Pinterest Contest

-Built for my company [t+j designs](http://www.tandjdesigns.com) to manage a pinterest contest we're running.
+Built for my company [t+j designs](http://www.tandjdesigns.com) to manage a Pinterest contest we're running.

 I hope to develop this into a reusable app that my sisters can use to setup and manage contests they want to run.